Girish7654/Prediction-Using-Supervised-ML/README.md

-# TASK 1  Prediction Using Supervised ML
+# Prediction Using Supervised ML